jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Current Priorities
-- Fix init underworld
-    - Somehow a RNG desync is happening when I start a game with 2 clients connected and let the host pick character first then immediately compare RNG state.
-Left off: See desyncThoughts.md
-- Address possible desync issues around projectile promise? same as with loading a game mid-movement
-    - shouldn't this not be an issue though if loading a game happens synchronously?
-    - maybe it should happen synchronously for the sender and then it wont be a problem
-    - Also: desync often happens with moveTarget since moveTarget can be set mid way through executing a gamestate_hash check which would make the hashes not equal
----
 - Cards become more expensive when you use them
 - Playtest with friends
 - Get cards on upgrade screen